-- (3) the judge or another presiding or administrative judge affirmatively finds that no other lawyer is willing, competent, and able to accept the position. - (B) A judge shall not approve compensation of appointees beyond the fair value of services rendered.
+- (A) In making administrative appointments, a judge: - (1) shall exercise the power of appointment impartially and on the basis of merit; and - (2) shall avoid nepotism, favoritism, and unnecessary appointments. - (B) A judge shall not approve compensation of appointees beyond the fair value of services rendered.

 - [1] Appointees of a judge include assigned counsel, officials such as referees, commissioners, special masters, receivers, and guardians, and personnel such as clerks, secretaries, and bailiffs.
-Consent by the parties to an appointment or an award of compensation does not relieve the judge of the obligation prescribed by paragraph (A). - [2] Unless otherwise defined by law, nepotism is the appointment or hiring of any relative within the third degree of relationship of either the judge, or the judge's spouse, or domestic partner, a person in an intimate relationship with the judge, a member of the judge's household or the spouse or domestic partner person in an intimate relationship of with such relative person. - [3] The rule against making administrative appointments of lawyers who have contributed in excess of a specified dollar amount to a judge's election campaign includes an exception for positions that are substantially uncompensated, such as those for which the lawyer's compensation is limited to reimbursement for out-of-pocket expenses.
+Consent by the parties to an appointment or an award of compensation does not relieve the judge of the obligation prescribed by paragraph (A). - [2] Unless otherwise defined by law, nepotism is the appointment or hiring of any relative within the third degree of relationship of the judge, the judge's spouse, a person in an intimate relationship with the judge, a member of the judge's household, or the spouse or person in an intimate relationship with such person.

-Disability and Impairment
+RULE 2.14 Disability and Impairment